-The Dashboard that UNEP FI is developing will also provide banks with tailored guidance on what next steps a bank can take in its implementation of the Principles.
-Case studies will be shared in time which provide examples of how some banks are implementing various aspects of the Principles.
+Case studies will be shared in time which will provide examples of how some banks are implementing various aspects of the Principles.
 These tools should assist banks in their implementation of the Principles.

 “The Principles should be translated into more languages to ensure that local communities understand what their banks have signed up to.”